galuscakova/DAT130-2026/M2/SQL-1.md

     2.4 UPDATE the salary of all employees in department 0 with 5%.

-    2.5 Refresh the page, this should remove everything.
-Now create the tables again, but include a column in the department table, that shows the employeeId of a deparment manager.
+    2.5 Include an additional column in the department table, that shows the employeeId of a deparment manager.

 Based on https://github.com/dat310-2025/info/blob/main/exercises/sql/basics